uvanp-08/WeatherNow/README.md

 # WEATHERNOW
 This is a current weather showing web page which is fully responsive and built using HTML, CSS and JavaScript.
 It shows the user about the current weather conditions of a place based on the city location search.
-It uses the openweathermap api to fetch the weather conditions.
+It uses the openweathermap api to fetch the weather conditions.Done as part of web development internship at Prodigy Infotech.

 ## Features
 - **Current weather details**: It displays the current weather details of a city using the values fetched from openweathermap api.